amarula/dyndesign/docs/class_builder.md

 To elaborate, the Configurator has been altered to make "optionB" result in the composition of two classes, namely "B" and "C", instead of just the "B" class as seen in the previous example.
-Furthermore, an additional Boolean Option, "bool_option", has been introduced to illustrate the handling of Building Options with varying types.
-Components "A", "B", "D", and Default are instantiated by default in the "comp" attribute, thanks to the Global Setting `component_attr="comp"`, while "C" is instantiated in "comp2".
+Furthermore, an additional Boolean Option, "bool_option", has been introduced to illustrate the handling of Configuration Options with varying types.
+In other words, components "A", "B", "D", and Default are instantiated by default in the "comp" attribute, thanks to the Unit Local Setting `component_attr="comp"`, while "C" is instantiated in "comp2", since the `component_attr` Local setting of the corresponding `ClassConfig` overrides the Unit Local Setting.

 As results: